By Douglas Yeo (May 11, 2017; revised June 30, 2026)

 Douglas Yeo

-The native people who settled and lived in what we call the United States of America have virtually no voice in today’s broad American cultural conversation.
+The Native people who settled and lived in what we call the United States of America have virtually no voice in today’s broad American cultural conversation.
 This is highly regrettable, because any discussion of an American Style – whether in music, painting, literature or any of those disciplines that we call “the arts” – has been influenced by them.
-When talking about American Style – and for the sake of this discussion, I am confining my comments to American Style in music – we must remember that their contributions were fundamental in shaping the great “melting pot” (to use the over-used word) of influences that came to shores to settle in the United States.
+That influence extends to my own life as a researcher (more on that below).
+When we talk about American Style – and for the sake of this discussion, I am confining my comments to American Style in music – we ought to remember that their contributions were fundamental in shaping the great “melting pot” (to use the over-used word) of influences that came to shores to settle in the United States.

 • • •